The Queen's Wake: Third and fourth editions

 Goldie published a third edition, this time with Henry Colburn in London, on 14 July 1814: for this Hogg made a number of changes, notably providing 'The Witch of Fife' with a happy ending at the suggestion of Walter Scott and modernising the language of 'Kilmeny'.
 Goldie then became bankrupt, and the edition was re-issued as the fourth on 15 December 1814 published by William Blackwood in Edinburgh and John Murray in London.

 Fifth and sixth editions

 In 1819 a fifth edition appeared, carefully revised by Hogg from the third, notably expanding the portraits of the eighth, ninth, and eleventh bards, with illustrations aimed at a subscription readership.
 It was published by Blackwood and Murray and accompanied by a sixth edition using the same type but smaller sheets.

 Critical edition

 A critical edition, by Douglas S. Mack, appeared as Volume 14 in the Stirling/South Carolina Research Edition of The Complete Works of James Hogg published by Edinburgh University Press in 2004.
-This presents emended texts of the first and fifth editions.
+This presents amended texts of the first and fifth editions.